saltstack/salt/rfcs/0004-dunder-runner.md

 into the develop branch to be included in the very next major release, Neon, and targeting the whole change for Magnesium.

+UPDATE: based on the comments received under [#51039](https://github.com/saltstack/salt/issues/51039), the community made the following good suggestions:

+- Map the execution modules into a separate dunder, that would be eventually deprecated when the core change is deployed (in the Magnesium. release).
+- Have a new configuration option that would allow the users to superseded functionality enable to be able to turn this on immediately while waiting for deprecation to take place.

 Nevertheless, I am going to handle the documentation for these changes before and after the releases mentioned.